Why Do I Use MonoGame

 So, Why Do I Use MonoGame

 Alright.
 Are you ready for the answer?
-Have your prepared your self for this mind blowing revelation of game development?
+Have you prepared yourself for this mind blowing revelation?
 Are you sitting down?

 The reason I use MonoGame is...